Caleb Dias - December, 2018

 I try to be a minimalist in every aspect of my life, which spills into my computer usage.
 In this world, we outsource so many of our brain’s basic functions to computers.
 Whether this is a good or bad thing remains a question that I will not attempt to answer here.
 I will say that I make a conscious effort (although I am not perfect) to only use computers for tasks that the human brain/body cannot do with at least minimal effort.
 For example, I cannot easily deliver a message across the country or world, so I will use e-mail to do that instead.
 On the other hand, my brain is perfectly capable of plotting a route on a paper map, so I will do that instead of using a computer in most cases.

 I occasionally use instant messaging.
 My protocol of choice is XMPP with OTR encryption.
+Since many people I associate with don't care to learn XMPP, I use signal-cli on occasion.

 I use LibreOffice for creating complex documents or spreadsheets, otherwise I prefer to use nano for editing text.
 I should probably learn to use GNU Emacs.